NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 ### View hierarchy

 Some view contains sub-views.
-Each view has it's own interface.
+Each view has its own interface.
-Each view has it's own controller class.
+Each view has its own controller class.
-The view Controllers are only handles the events fired from the actual view and not from it's sub-views.
+The view Controllers only handle the events fired from the actual view and not from it's sub-views.

 * Main view